Hikage/ThriveTones/README.md

 Please see the file COPYING in the source distribution of this software for license terms.

 ### About
-This is a revived school project from 2006 whereby simple melodies were created from a genetic algorithm (using human input as each iteration's selection method).
+This is a reenvisioned school project from 2006 whereby simple melodies were created from a genetic algorithm (using human input as each iteration's selection method).
 As part of the initial project, I contributed an alternative approach, instead randomly creating melodies within the confines of music theory guidelines.

 This revival first looks at a sampling from a database of chord progressions found in over 1300 modern pop songs, collected as part of the Hooktheory project (www.hooktheory.com), and makes use of the project's statistics on how likely particular chords are to succeed others.
-With this data, new songs are built through a Markov model by analyzing progressions for choruses, verses, and bridges, taking into account theory guidelines as a heuristic.
+With this data, new songs are built through an adjustable Markov model by analyzing progressions in choruses, verses, bridges, etc, and constructing atomic segments that are pieced together using a custom song structure grammar.

 _Note: Original code was a collaborative team effort during a 2006 senior capstone independent project course at Colorado State University.
 I have since lost the contact information for the other 2-3 individuals and in fact no longer remember their names.
 However, I wish to give due credit to their work, to the best of my ability.
-Fortunately, the new approach is no longer making use of a GA, and the Markov model implementation is almost entirely an individual effort._
+Fortunately, the new approach is no longer making use of any of the previous GA implementation, and the Markov model implementation has been an entirely individual effort with instructor guidance.
+Credit and thanks go also to Dr. Bart Massey of Portland State University for assisting with the latest generation of this project._

 ### Build Instructions
 * Compile all .java code files in src/ThriveTones and src/sax.
-Additionally, you may wish to compile the files found in src/test if you wish to perform any unit tests.
+Additionally, you may wish to compile the files found in src/test if you'd like to perform any unit tests.
+* Download and install the latest version of JFugue (http://www.jfugue.org/) if you would like to listen to any generated songs
 * Make sure the input data file is located within the classpath directory.
 Currently, the program looks for this file in src/..
 * Execute the Driver.java file, providing the data file name as the only argument

 Example usage: java src/thriveTones.Driver Hooktheory-Data.xml

+_Due to ownership and copyright considerations, the full Hooktheory data provided for use in my project is not included in this repository.
+Functionality can be exemplified by using the included test.xml or test2.xml sample files.
+This also provides examples of expected source data file formats._

 ### Code Plan
 [x] Initialize project, flesh out README, and organize coding steps (6/22)